EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 #### Connect to it via SSH (make shell)

-You can connect to container through SSH.
+You can connect to the container through SSH.
 Using the `make shell` command does not require any further configuration:

 ```